 The official box score for this game can be found here :::

-More photos can be found in a Facebook album here :::
+Photos can be found in a Facebook album located here :::